Hanna Weinmeister, Jonathan Cohen / La Scintilla

 Bach wrote four orchestral suites, No.1 in C major BWV 1066, No.2 in B minor BWV 1067 (with flute), No.3 in D major BWV 1068, and No.4 in D major BWV 1069..
 Among these, No.3 and No.4 are the most festive ones.
 No.3 asks for 3 trumpets, 2 oboes, timpani, strings and basso continuo.
 No.4 even asks for a third oboe and a bassoon.
 In all suites, the first movement is an overture, after which a series of baroque dance movements follows.
 In the case of the Suite No.3, these movements are

 - Gigue, 6/8

 In my opinion, only the harpsichords were slightly underrepresented in the sound mix.
-However, they don’t have a solo function here, they merely (or mostly) serve as a means of coordination, of harmonic support.
-It’s mostly the musicians in the ensemble who need to hear the continuo instrument, while for the listener, they just add extra rhythmic clarity.
+However, they don’t have a solo function here.
+They merely (or mostly) serve as a means of coordination, of harmonic support.
+It’s mostly the musicians in the ensemble who need to hear the continuo instrument.
+For the listener, they just add extra rhythmic clarity.
 Yet, whenever Naoki Kitaya occasionally added little fiorituras as filler in transitions, one could certainly hear—and enjoy!—these very well.